Home for Global Students

-Best Neighbourhoods in Central London
+20 Best Neighbourhoods in London to Visit and Live

 Soho is the beating heart of London’s entertainment scene and one of the birthplaces of LGBTQ+ culture.
 This cool area in London packs in the city’s highest concentration of bars, theatres, jazz clubs, and restaurants serving cuisines from all over the world.
-It’s irresistibly appealing to students who love being surrounded by energy, trends, and a buzzing nightlife.
+It’s irresistibly appealing to individuals who love being surrounded by energy, trends, and a buzzing nightlife.

 What It’s Really Like to Live Here

-- Noise: What makes Soho exciting is also what makes it challenging.
+• Noise: What makes Soho exciting is also what makes it challenging.
 Streets like Old Compton Street and Dean Street stay loud and lively until around 4 AM.
 And unfortunately, the buildings here do little to keep that noise out.
 The old Georgian townhouses may look charming from the outside, but many still have single-pane windows with very poor sound insulation.
 If you’re particular about sleep quality, living in Soho might drive you crazy.

-- Renting: There are hardly any modern, purpose-built student accommodations here.
+• Renting: There are hardly any modern, purpose-built student accommodations here.
 Most options are older, smaller private flats.
 Rent is extremely high, and you’ll be competing not just with other students but also with short-term visitors.

 Right next to Soho, Covent Garden is famous for its iconic market square, the Royal Opera House, and lively street performances.
 Compared with Soho’s “wild” energy, this area feels more polished, commercial, and often more crowded.
-Covent Garden is widely considered one of London’s nicest neighbourhoods, especially for students who want to be close to campus while enjoying city life.
+Covent Garden is widely considered one of London’s nicest neighbourhoods, especially for those who want to be close to campus while enjoying city life.

 What It’s Really Like to Live Here

-- Hidden Premium: Most local supermarkets are Tesco Express or Sainsbury’s Local, with prices typically 10–15% higher than larger stores.
+• Hidden Premium: Most local supermarkets are Tesco Express or Sainsbury’s Local, with prices typically 10–15% higher than larger stores.
 While there are plenty of places to eat, many cater to tourists and can be quite pricey.

 In the board game Monopoly, Mayfair, one of the best London districts, is the most expensive property.
 In real life, this area embodies London’s “old money”, with private clubs, hedge fund offices, and Michelin-starred restaurants.
 The streets are spotless, security is tight, and you’ll rarely see homeless people.